emma31-dev/Reactive-news-app/README.md

 1. On mount, it attempts a live fetch from `/api/news`.
 2. If the network request fails AND there is no current data, it falls back to `localStorage` (`newsCache`).
-3. New items are merged at the top; old items are trimmed to keep a max of ~90.
+3. New items are merged at the top; old items are trimmed to keep a max of 500 (soft buffer keeps us typically at 495 until next batch).
 4. New event IDs are tracked in a `Set` to show a temporary "new" visual marker.
 5. A success state briefly flashes an "Updated" pill when new events arrive.